Zanz2/ludum-dare-game-jam-project/README.md

 # Life is currency

 It's a survival platformer with aspects of RPG.
-Main point is to survive threats of being killed by mafia, while trying to find good enaugh weapon to beat them and therefore win the game.
+Main point is to survive threats of being killed by mafia, while trying to find good enough weapon to beat them and therefore win the game.

 ## Lore

 You are new citizen of Gallet City.
 There are bad guys called OgLedvica - Mafia, which kidnapped you on the first day and gave you an offer which you couldn't refuse.
-In order to survive a day, you have to supply them human organs until 10 PM.
+In order to survive the day, you have to supply them human organs until 10 PM.

 So it's up to you how will you manage to survive, but one can't kill mafia with no weapon..